qijiepan/Lab-3-Interactive-Data-Visualization/README.md

 –	How you identified these problems.
 –	What interaction technique(s) can fill them.

-1. Detail:  The user will want to find the detailed information in certain time.
+1. Abstract/Elaborate:  The user will want to find the detailed information in certain time.
 (To see the number of each element in simulation by mouse movement)
 Because right plot only show the curve diagram and when the curve become closer, it is pretty hard for user to distinguish them.
 And it’s also pretty hard for user to know the exact information in that time.
 So the techniques of showing detail when moving to some positions will be helpful, more easy for user to understand what’s is going on now.
-2. Different chart: from the left simulation and right curve diagram, user may not know the relationship between each element.
+2. Reconfigure: from the left simulation and right curve diagram, user may not know the relationship between each element.
 It will be much user-friendly if the user can change the diagram from curve diagram to pie chart, and it will be easy to find the relation between the elements from a different view.
 So we could use a list button to show different chart – pie chart, curve diagram and so forth.
-3. Data interaction: User may want to input their initial value to test what the change will be in the future.
+3. Explore: User may want to input their initial value to test what the change will be in the future.
 (To simulate the different situation).
 For example, to test what if there is only prey in simulation, or there is no disease in the simulation.
 There will be much more helpful to simulation lots of times to modify the rules or to better simulate the real life.
 We could design the input field to satisfy the user’s requirement to implement different input value.

 # interactive method